Hildegard Bentele

 Hildegard Bentele (born 22 May 1976 in Ludwigsburg) is a German politician of the Christian Democratic Union (CDU) who has been serving as a Member of the European Parliament since 2019.

 Early life and education

-Bentele graduated from the Margarete-Steiff-Gymnasium in Giengen in 1995.
+Bentele was born in Ludwigsburg.
+She graduated from the Margarete-Steiff-Gymnasium in Giengen in 1995.
 She subsequently studied political science, history and public law at the University of Heidelberg from 1995 until 1997.
 From 1997 to 1998 she studied at Sciences Po in Paris and until 1999 at the Otto Suhr Institute of the Free University of Berlin.
 During her studies, she completed internships at the Permanent Representation of Germany to the European Union and the European Parliament.

 Career in the diplomatic service

 In 2002, Bentele joined the Federal Foreign Office and was, among other positions, an advisor on economic affairs and relations to the United States.
 From 2005 to 2008, she worked at the German embassies in Zagreb and Tehran.

 Between 2010 and 2013 Bentele worked as a foreign policy advisor to Hans-Peter Friedrich and Gerda Hasselfeldt in their respective capacities as deputy chairs of the CDU/CSU parliamentary group in the German Parliament, a position for which she was granted leave of absence by the Federal Foreign Office.